litetex-oss/mcm-authback/README.md

 _UNSTABLE: Currently still in development_

-Allows you play normally even when authentication servers are down.
+Allows you play as normal even when Mojang's authentication servers are down.

 #### How does it work?